 –REFERENCE: In Batman Incorporated Vol. 2 #6.
 The Black Glove organization begins to make serious waves in Gotham.
 Michael Lane, Simon Hurt’s third Batman substitute, returns and attacks Batman.
 Batman finally recalls the name “Simon Hurt,” which had been previously blocked from his mind, and realizes that Hurt is responsible for messing with his head during sleep deprivation.
 Michael Lane, though, winds up being a red herring in regard to being the “third Batman” that will usher in Gotham’s doom.
 Batman will soon come to believe that it is Damian.
 But is it?
 More on that later.

-–REFERENCE: In Batman Eternal #11 and the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In Batman Eternal #11 and the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Simon Hurt recruits individual arch-enemies of the failed Club of Heroes members—specifically El Sombrero, Scorpiana (Tristessa), and Charlie Caligula—into his Black Glove organization, announcing that Batman will soon be ruined forever.
 These arch-rivals of the Club of Heroes aptly call themselves the Club of Villains.
 Shortly afterward, Hurt and Jezebel show/read Bruce his post-hypnotic trigger word, “Zur-En-Arrh.”
 Bruce goes into convulsions, is drugged by Hurt, and then dumped on the streets.
 The eccentric villain then dons Thomas Wayne’s old masquerade ball Bat costume and turns the Batcave into his new HQ.
 Confused, intoxicated, and suffering from memory loss, Bruce’s “Thogal ritual” mental backup defense kicks in and he becomes the bizarre “Batman of Zur-En-Arrh!”
-(The reference to Charlie Caligula’s involvement here is from Batwing #24.)
+(Charlie Caligula’s involvement here is gleaned from a reference in Batwing #24.)

 –FLASHBACK: From Robin Rises: Omega #1.
 Batman makes a serious attempt to connect with and nurture his son Damian.
 They team-up and take on Killer Croc in the sewers.
 (Note that there is no equivalent to this item from the Modern Age, but Robin Rises: Omega #1 places it right before Batman’s “death.”)